+There is evidence that Māori are represented in all categories.
 There is a growing literature on 'people of colour' and 'ethnic skin' but not much about Pacific peoples, in particular.

 The British Journal of Dermatology recently had a whole special supplement: Ethnic Skin: a New Era for Studying Human Cutaneous Diversity, October 2013, Volume 169, Issue Supplement s3, Pages iii-v, 1-97.